 Less Than Jake features examples of:

 - Abandon Ship: The title for one of their songs.
 The phrase is used to represent how life (the ship) spirals out of control and one must either find something to keep going or leave it because "it's sinking way too quick".

-- Concept Album: The songs in Hello Rockview! (one of their most well-regarded albums) are unified by the central concept of Hello Rockview is about an individual going back to his home town after many years spent away and finding it so changed that he struggles to fit back in.
+- Concept Album: The central concept of Hello Rockview is about an individual going back to his home town after many years, then realizing that it changed so much that he struggles to fit back in.

-- GNV FLA is more focused on daily life on Gainesville, Florida.
+- GNV FLA is essentially about daily life in general on Gainesville, Florida.

-- TV EP consists of commercial jingles and old school TV shows themes, squeezing sixteen of them into less than twelve minutes.
+- TV/EP consists of commercial jingles and old school TV shows themes, squeezing sixteen of them into less than twelve minutes.